 ¥220 refund processing fee for each Suica card refund

-Once you refund a Suica card it cannot be used again and has to be deleted from Wallet, your Mobile Suica account is also automatically deleted
+Once you refund a Suica card in Suica App it cannot be used again and has to be manually deleted from Wallet, your Mobile Suica account is also automatically deleted

 If you have a Mobile Suica account and a Japanese bank the process is straight forward.
 Open Suica App, if you have multiple Suica cards choose the one you want the refund, tap on Ticket Purchase•Manage Suica, scroll to the bottom of the list and tap Suica Refund.